 This year, the theme of the symposium will be: ‘A Taste of Change’, highlighting all the changes in Sensory and Consumer Research that we will be dealing with in business nowadays and how this develops in the future.

 The day will be chaired by prof. Hans van Trijp (WUR) who will give a concise overview of the 5 pillars for the future: Environment/Covid-19, Big data, New Methods, Texture & Oral Processing, Sustainability.

 The kick-off is by Keynote speakers Annie Neller and Simon Harris (Nova@MMR based in the UK).
 Nova is part of MMR, one of the leading market research companies in sensory and product research in the world.
 They will speak about New Test methods that can be used at home.

-Two keynote speakers, Dr. John Ennis (Aigora) and Dr. Thierry Worch (FrieslandCampina), discuss opportunities for artificial intelligence and machine learning within sensory and consumer science.
+Two keynote speakers, Dr. Tian Yu (Aigora) and Dr. Thierry Worch (FrieslandCampina), discuss opportunities for artificial intelligence and machine learning within sensory and consumer science.
 In their talks, informed by their day-to-day work, they give an overview of how these new technologies allow us to research in ways not previously possible.

-The universities of applied Science (HAN, HAS, HvA and Inholland) and the WUR will give an overview of thesis projects by students and young professionals.
+The Universities of Applied Sciences (HAN, Hanze, HvA and Inholland) and the WUR will give an overview of thesis projects by students and young professionals.